serena04harris/Travel-Guide-/README.md

 🗺️ Sitemap

-Our travel website features a user-friendly navigation bar, providing quick access to the following pages:
+Our travel website features a user-friendly navigation bar, providing quick access to the following pages on a variety of screen sizes:

 Home Page: The main landing page.
 About Page: Information about the project.